Improving communities and changing lives

 - Tax-deductible donations.
 With 501(c)(3) nonprofits, donations made by individuals to the nonprofit corporation are tax-deductible.

-Non-profit corporations follow state laws that are very different from those of standard corporations — but the business formation process is very similar.
-To start a non-profit organization, non-profit Articles of Incorporation must be filed with the state and applicable state filing fees paid.
+Tax-exempt non-profits follow state laws that are very different from those of standard corporations — but the business formation process is very similar.
 In order for your non-profit corporation to become tax-exempt, Form 1023 must be filed with and approved by the IRS.
 Some states also require a state-level tax-exempt status filing.